Can you make sure that my son is with all 11 of his friends and that they are in every activity together?

 2) 80% of your camp experience is spent outside of your individual cabin

--tracks, meals, Shelter games, evening activities are all camp-wide
+-tracks, meals, shelter games, evening activities are all camp-wide, and evening chapel

 3) Roommate Request Process

-We will always make sure that your camper has at least one or two of their roommate requests in their cabin.
-It is not healthy or possible for us to work our big matrix of camp requests to get perfect cabin assignments.
+We will always make sure that your camper has at least one of their roommate requests in their cabin.
+It is not healthy or possible for us to work our big matrix of camp requests to get perfect cabin assignments individually tailored to your child.
 We only have so many beds and staff in each cabin.
 It would also be a bad experience for a solo camper to be in a cabin with 11 other campers who already know each other.
 We want to be set up for success – not failure.
-Roommate requests are found in your Active account, most of you did them when you signed up for camp.
+Roommate requests are found in your CampBrain account on your registration form, most of you completed it when you signed up for camp.